ninoseki/jsac_mihari_workshop/docs/operation.md

 !!! success

-    - Easy to review & revert a change in a rule
+    - Easy to review & revert a change in a rule.
-    - Easy to build a workflow
+    - Easy to build a workflow.

 You can use any CI/CD solution (CircleCI, GitHub Actions, etc.) with Mihari.